soverenio/docs/docs/source/getting-started/quick-start.rst

 .. admonition:: Tip
    :class: tip

-   Read `positioning and fallback plan <fallback.html>`_. in case Soveren Gateway fails and you need to reroute your traffic on the go.
+   Read `Deployment and fallback <fallback.html>`_. in case Soveren Gateway fails and you need to reroute your traffic on the go.